Genius Referrals

 As a result, the look and feel of your referral program can have a lasting impact on their overall impression of your brand.

-To keep them satisfied, the ideal referral program should be able to clearly communicate the incentives.
+To keep them satisfied, the ideal referral program should clearly communicate the incentives.

 Here are some tips to help you get started: